Local hidden variable values without optimization procedures: Conclusions

 Our results provide new insights by merging two extensively studied areas of research coming from different fields.
 Quantum nonlocality seems to be the most benefited side, as the mathematical theory of excess is considerably more advanced than currently known techniques to find local hidden variable values, as far as we know.
 We believe our results will deepen the interest in quantum nonlocality among both physicists and mathematicians.

-\emph{Acknowledgements} Authors kindly acknowledge valuable discussions with A. Ac\'{i}n, R. Augusiak, A. Cabello, J. Calsamiglia, D. Cavalcanti, J. De Vicente, P.~Horodecki, C. Jebaratnam, R.~Ramanathan, O. Reardon-Smith, G.~Senno, J. Tura and A.~Winter.
-D.G. is supported by MINEDUC-UA project code ANT 1855 and Grant FONDECYT Iniciaci\'{o}n number 11180474, Chile.
+\emph{Acknowledgements} Authors kindly acknowledge valuable discussions with A. Ac\'{i}n, R. Augusiak, A. Cabello, J. Calsamiglia, D. Cavalcanti, R. Craigen, J. De Vicente, P.~Horodecki, C. Jebaratnam, R.~Ramanathan, O. Reardon-Smith, G.~Senno, J. Tura and A.~Winter.
+D.G. is supported Grant FONDECYT Iniciaci\'{o}n number 11180474, Chile.
+This work was partially done by D.G. during his visit to the Jagiellonian University, Krakow, Poland, supported by MINEDUC-UA project, code ANT 1999.
 W.B. and K.{\.Z}. are supported by Narodowe Centrum Nauki under the Maestro grant number DEC-2015/18/A/ST2/00274, by Foundation for Polish Science under the Team-Net project no. POIR.04.04.00-00-17C1/18-00.
 D.A. is supported by UK EPSRC Grant No. EP/M013472/1.